cypher256/java-extension-pack/README.md

 <br>

 ## Terminal Auto-configuration
-Terminal profiles are defined based on configured runtimes, so you can easily open a terminal by selecting the Java version from the Terminal (Ctrl/Cmd + \`) ≫ Profiles dropdown.
+Terminal profiles are defined based on configured runtimes, so you can easily open a terminal by selecting the Java version from command **>Terminal: Create New Terminal (With Profile)** or Terminal (Ctrl/Cmd + \`) ≫ Profiles dropdown.
 The configured environment variables have no effect outside the terminal, so the system and OS user environment remain clean.
 The `JAVA_HOME` and `PATH` in the auto-configured terminal configuration will always be overridden from the configured runtimes, so if you want to customize it, copy the terminal configuration entry and create a new one.
 <br><p>
 ![Switch Java Version](https://raw.githubusercontent.com/cypher256/java-extension-pack/main/image/terminal.png)
 </p>